 OCD therapy will allow you to dive deep into your symptoms, examine obsessive thoughts and discover what is behind your compulsion triggers.
 We will use a specific form of Cognitive-Behavioral Therapy (CBT) called Exposure and Response Prevention (ERP).
 This approach consists of exposing yourself to thoughts, images, or situations that set off your compulsion (e.g., leaving your house without repeated checking) and preventing you from acting on that compulsive behavior (e.g., checking the lock over and over again).
 This method may cause some anxiety at the beginning but can help ease compulsions and decrease anxiety levels after continuous treatment.
 Plus, your therapist will be there to guide you through the entire process.
 The goal of OCD therapy is to empower you with the necessary tools to manage symptoms on your own and embrace a fulfilling life.

 OCD Therapy NYC: Our Services

 At Madison Park Psychological Services, we aim to be your healing oasis in the heart of NYC.
 We treat OCD, among other psychological concerns, through tailored psychotherapy services.
 Our compassionate team has a realm of experience in various approaches, including Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), Acceptance and Commitment Therapy (ACT), Psychodynamic Therapy, Mindfulness-based Therapy, and more.
 During your first consultation, we will get to know you, discuss your symptoms and goals.
 We will explain what to expect from treatment and connect you with the right therapist and modality for you!
-We offer in-person and teletherapy sessions to accommodate your needs.
+We offer teletherapy sessions to accommodate your needs.